Meet our Faculty & Staff

 - 2004 B.A., University of Virginia

-Research Areas: Technology integration in the literacy classroom, children's and young adult literature, English education, adolescent literacy, and the teaching of writing.
+Research Areas: Technology integration in the literacy classroom, children's and young adult literature, literacy teacher education, adolescent literacy, and the teaching of writing.

 Dr. Peter R. Licona